AdobeDocs/pdfservices-api-documentation/src/pages/pdf-accessibility-auto-tag-api/quickstarts/dotnet/index.md

 IAsset asset = pdfServices.Upload(inputStream, PDFServicesMediaType.PDF.GetMIMETypeValue());
 ```

 We define input stream for the PDF that will be tagged.
-(You can download the source we used <a href="../../../../overview/pdf/Adobe_Accessibility_Auto_Tag_API_Sample.pdf" target="_blank">here</a>.)
+(You can download the source we used [here](../../../../overview/pdf/Adobe_Accessibility_Auto_Tag_API_Sample.pdf).)
 In a real application, these values would be typically be dynamic.
 Then we upload the content of input stream and specify the input media type as PDF.

 6) Now, let's create the job and parameters: